Printer Friendly PDF

 - Personal History: Those who have had bladder cancer in the past are at an increased risk of recurrence.

-- Gender: Men are four times more likely than women to develop bladder cancer.
+- Gender: Men are three to four times more likely than women to develop bladder cancer.

-- Tobacco: Risk of bladder cancer among smokers is approximately four times that of nonsmokers.
+- Tobacco: Risk of bladder cancer among smokers is approximately three times that of nonsmokers.
 About half of all bladder cancer cases are caused by smoking.

 - Parasites: People infected with certain kinds of parasites face a higher risk.

-The following may be symptoms of bladder cancer, but could also be linked to other health conditions:
+The following may be symptoms of bladder cancer, but could be linked to other health conditions:

 - Blood in the urine; urine may appear slightly red or rusty in color